-Hourly - Congregate groups of employees working in the community that share staff.
+Day Supports and Activities Hourly - Congregate groups of employees working in the community that share staff.
 Based on assessment of average hours of support a member needs per day exceeding an average of 7.99 hours of staff time per day.

-T2021 Day Supports and Activities HOURLY \$28.40/staff hour
+T2021 Day Supports and Activities HOURLY \$31.66/staff hour

+Rates include member transportation.
 This service is eligible for retainer payments.
-Up to 30 days can be billed per fiscal year on days the member plans to attend but does not attend by taking the average staff hours provided times the rate.
-The contract scope of work provides proration details.
+Up to 30 days can be billed per fiscal year for days the member plans to attend but does not attend by taking the average staff hours provided times the rate.